klembot/grunt-entwine-quickstart/README.md

   2. Choose to download the LTS version.
   3. Open the file you downloaded to install Node.

-Then, you need to install Grunt.
+Then, you need to install Grunt, which is an automated task runner.
+Once it's set up, it will allow you to run tasks that involve multiple steps -- like copying files from one place to another and then publishing your story to an app -- with a single command.
+It's also able to do this for you automatically as you change files, without having to type a command each time.

 Node has a program called _npm_, short for _Node Package Manager_, that will do the work of downloading and installing Grunt for you.
 To use _npm_, you'll need to use a command prompt.
 The way to do this varies by the operating system you are using.

   * On Windows, open the Start menu, then choose All Programs.
 In the folder named Node.js, there's an item named "Node.js command prompt."
 Choose this.